 - Weekly PTAT and sum of views on Facebook correlation.

 - Variables have undergone a logarithmic transformation.
 The size of the points depends on the median of the paid reach.
 The historical data for 2,481 Brand Pages was analyzed.

 Of course, the relationship mentioned above is not straightforward and far from a simple linear correlation (although we also observe a high coefficient regarding Facebook data).
 However, we can see quite a high-rank correlation coefficient.

 Let’s translate this analytical slang into normal English: the higher the PTAT metric, the greater the reach.
 But this positive effect is not clearly defined.
 So we can’t say how much reach will increase if PTAT has increased by 10 points.
 However, the probability that it has increased is greater than the likelihood that it has not.

-The PTAT metric is correlated not only with reach, but also with paid reach.
-And that is something unique.
-It is the only indicator that in some way (unfortunately still with a margin of error) it gives us the number of paid views.
+The PTAT metric is correlated not only with reach but also with paid reach, which is unique.
+It is the only indicator that in some way gives us the number of paid views, although with some margin of error.
 But most importantly, this indicator is moderately correlated with views, as long as they did not have the effect of clicking on an ad, making a story, etc.